 You can start applying this fertilizer in the Spring months.
 You should own soil tester because you have to achieve the pH level.
 Fertilize plants every 60 days and keep testing the soil until it reaches the right level of pH.

-This is fertilizer is considered to be a popular color and style among purchasers and gardeners.
-Use this without special dye or chemicals to turn to a blue color.
+This fertilizer is considered to be a popular colour and style among purchasers and gardeners.
+Use this without special dye or chemicals to turn to a blue colour.

 8. Miracle-Gro Plant Food for Hydrangeas, Azaleas, Camellias, and Rhododendrons